entria/ReactNavigationRelayModern/README.md

 ## Description
 - `data/` contains schema(.json/.graphql) of your GraphQL server.
 It will be used by Relay to compile your *graphql* queries to code
 - `yarn relay` or `yarn relay:watch` are used to convert *graphql* literals into generated files.
-The second command watch changes when `data/` files are udpated
+The second command watch changes when `data/` files are updated

 [`.babelrc`](.babelrc) for Relay Modern
 ```json